-I spotted little signs in Paperchase, Heals, Liberty and John Lewis telling the story of smaller brands or designers they have worked with and I'm sure these areas will grow.
-Even if you don't stock large stores you can replicate this for your stockists by providing good quality Point of sale signs that tells your brand story.
+I spotted little signs in Paperchase, Heals, Liberty, and John Lewis telling the story of smaller brands or designers they have worked with and I'm sure these areas will grow.
+Even if you don't stock large stores you can replicate this for your stockists by providing good quality point of sale signs that tell your brand story.

 Selfridges stock a decent range of The Completist notebooks and a few other independent brands.

 In the Liberty stationery department some of the displays give the impression that the items displayed are from smaller independent brands and that might very well be the case.